 Amontaine Aurore is a playwright, actor and performance artist.
 Having been drawn to creative expression from a young age, she is grateful for an evolving artistic path from which to explore her mind, create worlds and investigate the complexities of human nature.
 As an actress, she has performed on stages and sets in Seattle, Montana, Los Angeles and New York, and is the winner of a national acting competition sponsored by Inspirational Productions.

 In addition to solo plays, Amontaine also writes for ensembles.
 Her play, Don't Call it a Riot! was a finalist in the 2017 Bay Area Playwright's Festival.
-Riot received a staged reading from Theatre Battery in 2016, and the Neptune Theater as part of their Nights at the Neptune series in August 2017.
-Don't Call it a Riot! had full productions in 2018 at the 18th & Union Theatre, and 2019 at 12th Avenue Arts.
-Amontaine's play, When a Tree Falls, will have a three week run at the 18th & Union Theater in the spring of 2020.
-In addition, she has been commissioned to write a new play for Mirror Stage, which will have a public reading in the spring of 2020.
+Riot! received a staged reading from Theatre Battery in 2016, and the Neptune Theater as part of their Nights at the Neptune series in 2017.
+Riot! had full productions in 2018 at the 18th & Union Theatre, and 2019 at 12th Avenue Arts.
+In addition, Amontaine was commissioned to write, Memory Bus, a new play for Mirror Stage on gun control, which had a public reading in the autumn of 2020.
+Her latest play, The Ever-Expanding Moment, received a workshop and public reading through ACT Theater's Local Playwright's series in October of 2020.

 Amontaine's work has received funding from the the Puffin Foundation, the Seattle Office of Arts and Culture, the Seattle Arts Commission, 4Culture and Artist Trust.